Manhattan University: Campus

-Manhattan College occupies a relatively compact campus divided into a north and south campus in the residential Riverdale section of the Bronx.
+Manhattan University occupies a relatively compact campus divided into a north and south campus in the residential Riverdale section of the Bronx.
 The North campus overlooks Van Cortlandt Park, and has as its focal point "the Quad", which sits at the center of the campus's four main buildings.
 Memorial Hall is the main entry onto campus and houses the office of the president as well as most of the other administrative offices on campus.
 Miguel Hall and De La Salle Hall are the main academic halls that border each side of the Quad.
-Miguel hosts the arts department and classes, while De La Salle is primarily used by the business school.
-The fourth side of the Quad is bordered by the chapel building, which houses Smith Auditorium (used to host receptions, speakers, and performances) on the first floor and the Chapel of De La Salle and His Brothers on the second floor, which features a painting of De La Salle and Brothers behind the altar, a large performing area where musical events and concerts take place on the altar, a grand piano, and a pipe organ in the balcony.
+Miguel hosts the liberal arts department and classes, while De La Salle is primarily used by the O'Malley School of Business.
+The fourth side of the Quad is bordered by the Squeri Hall, which houses Smith Auditorium (used to host receptions, speakers, and performances) on the first floor and the Chapel of De La Salle and His Brothers on the second floor, which features a painting of De La Salle and Brothers behind the altar, a large performing area where musical events and concerts take place on the altar, a grand piano, and a pipe organ in the balcony.

-Thomas Hall, one of the institution's student life building, houses the offices of the Dean of Students, the student government, the musical ensembles, and others.
+Thomas Hall, one of the institution's student life buildings, houses the offices of the dean of students, the student government, the musical ensembles, and others.
 Two of the institution's dining halls, Locke's Loft and Cafe 1853 are also located in Thomas Hall.

-The brand new Kelly Commons, named after notable alumnus Raymond Kelly, is another student life building that was completed in 2014.
+Kelly Commons, named after notable alumnus Raymond Kelly, is another student life building that was completed in 2014.
 It holds a Starbucks, a Marketplace, multiple different dining options, a state-of-the-art gym for student and faculty use, the Multicultural Center, halls for lectures and events, the student bookstore and the office for the student-run newspaper, The Quadrangle.

 The O'Malley Library is a six-story structure that was joined with the previous library, the Cardinal Hayes Pavilion.
 Built on a hill, the new library was built directly next to and above the old one, essentially combining the two and creating more floors, while enhancing technology and adding group study spaces.
 The Office of Admissions is on the sixth floor of O'Malley.